-Assemblyman Raj Mukherji (D-Hudson), who sold his in stock in Garden State Dispensary, now owned by Ayr Dispensary, addressed the crowd.
-He noted his late father was a patient in the medical marijuana program.
+Assemblyman Raj Mukherji (D-Hudson) addressed the crowd.
+He has sold his stock in Garden State Dispensary, which Ayr Dispensary now owns.
+Mukherji noted his late father was a patient in the medical marijuana program.

-He said he was not speaking in a legislative capacity but rather as CEO of half a dozen large cannabis companies over the last ten years counseling cannabis clients and authoring applications elsewhere.
+He said he was not speaking in a legislative capacity.
+Rather he was CEO of half a dozen large cannabis companies over ten years, counseling cannabis clients and authoring applications.

 Mukherji pointed how lucrative legalization can be for lawyers yet risky for entrepreneurs.